ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 SignedRoot = COSE_Sign1
 ~~~

-Comparison: Sect.
-4.10 in RFC9162, which signs over the timestamp, tree size, root, and optional extensions using a DER-encoded structure.
+Comparison: {{Section 4.10 of RFC9162}}, which signs over the timestamp, tree size, root, and optional extensions using a DER-encoded structure.

 ### Hash Algorithm parameter

 The algorithm used for the digest operation in the Merkle tree.
 When present, this parameter MUST be placed in the protected header bucket.

-This parameter is used for verifying inclusion proofs, see Receipts in section X.
+This parameter is used for verifying inclusion proofs, see Receipts in {{receipts}}.

 Label: TBD

 Value type: int

-The value is taken from the "Named Information" registry.
+The value is taken from the {{IANA.named-information}} registry.

+[TODO] Alternatively, this could be moved into the payload which could be made into a structure rather than the raw root hash.
+This would reduce pressure to register COSE parameters if more metadata needs to be added that is not necessarily related to the COSE layer but rather the interaction with inclusion proofs / receipts.

+[TODO] Yet another alternative may be to add a single extendable SCITT header parameter that acts as an extendable bucket for anything related to SCITT Merkle Trees and their associated deployments, a bit like CWT payloads.
+For example, where would hardware attestations go if those were to be included?

 # Merkle Tree Leaves